Mark Warner: Early life and education

 Warner was born in Indianapolis, Indiana, the son of Marjorie (née Johnston) and Robert F. Warner.
 He has a younger sister, Lisa.
 He grew up in Illinois, and later in Vernon, Connecticut, where he graduated from Rockville High School, a public secondary school.
 He has credited his interest in politics to his eighth grade social studies teacher, Jim Tyler, who "inspired him to work for social and political change during the tumultuous year of 1968."
 He was class president at Rockville High School and hosted a weekly pick-up basketball game at his house, "a tradition that continues today."

 Warner graduated from George Washington University, earning his Bachelor of Arts degree in political science in 1977.
 He was inducted into Phi Beta Kappa and graduated valedictorian, with a 4.0 grade point average.
 Warner was the first in his family to graduate from college.
-GWU later initiated him into Omicron Delta Kappa, the National Leadership Honor Society, as an alumni member in 1995.
+GWU later initiated him into Omicron Delta Kappa, the National Leadership Honor Society, as an alumnus member in 1995.
 While at George Washington University, he worked on Capitol Hill to pay for his tuition, riding his bike early mornings to the office of U.S. Senator Abraham Ribicoff.
 His sophomore year, Warner took time off from school to serve as the youth coordinator on Ella Grasso's successful gubernatorial bid in Connecticut.
 Upon returning to Washington, Warner took a part-time job in the office of then-Representative Chris Dodd.
 He went on to serve as Dodd's senatorial campaign manager during his freshman year of law school.
 When his parents visited him at college, he got two tickets for them to tour the White House; when his father asked him why he didn't get a ticket for himself, he replied, "I'll see the White House when I'm president."

 Warner then graduated from Harvard Law School with a Juris Doctor in 1980 and coached the law school's first intramural women's basketball team.
 Warner then took a job raising money for the Democratic Party based in Atlanta from 1980 to 1982.
 Warner has never practiced law.